Kneaded That

 Overhead picture of the ingredients for brown butter chocolate chipless cookies with ingredient labels.

-• Brown sugar - I used dark brown sugar.
+• Brown sugar — dark brown for the deepest molasses notes and chew.

 See recipe card for quantities.